-When a customer looks at your product online, there is a strong chance she is also going to read customer reviews about that product, and those reviews are going to influence her decision about whether or not to buy.
+When a customer looks at your product online, there is a strong chance she is also going to check best product review about that product, and those reviews are going to influence her decision about whether or not to buy.

 According to research cited in Entrepreneur Magazine, 78 percent of US consumers read product reviews before making a purchase decision.
 In fact, research also shows consumers trust online product reviews almost as much as they trust a recommendation (or a warning) from friends and family.